pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 **New Web App Wizard**

 The first thing to do is to choose what the domain name for your web app will be.
-If you have a Beginner (free)  account, there's no choice, your app is hosted at *yourusername*`.pythonanywhere.com`.
+If you have a free account, there's no choice, your app is hosted at *yourusername*`.pythonanywhere.com`.
 If you have a paid account, then you have the option to specify your own domain as well as a checkbox to use a subdomain